 SHOP NOW: Dermstore, $41

 Dark Spot Treatments

 "The only way to immediately lighten a dark spot is by using a laser or a peel in the dermatologist’s office," says Zeichner.
-"Otherwise topical brighteners takes several weeks to start to exert their benefits."
+"Otherwise topical brighteners take several weeks to start to exert their benefits."
 He notes that botanical ingredients, such as the soy complex in some Aveeno products, can help fade dark spots.

 Alternatively, Farber says that other active ingredients like glycolic acid, kojic acid, vitamin C, ferulic acid, and azelaic acid can also get the job done.
 "These can take one to three months to see results and any dark spot treatment should be used with SPF 30 or higher, with UVA and UVB protection," she adds.

 "Moisturizers contain ingredients that form a protective seal over the skin to prevent loss of hydration, pull in water, and soften rough skin cells on the surface of the skin," says Zeichner.
 Skin feels soft and supple immediately and hydration is improved in a matter of minutes.
 Look for ceramides, hyaluronic acid, and glycerin to reap immediate and long-term benefits, and if you're looking for a daytime moisturizer we suggest reaching for the one with SPF protection.